PTC Plan Overview

 Stable Value Information Sheet

-The interest crediting rate for the Stable Value Option (#9906) is determined quarterly but will offer a minimum guaranteed rate of 0.00% for the entire 5-year contract term (ending in 2017).
+The interest crediting rate for the Stable Value Option (#9906) is determined quarterly but will offer a minimum guaranteed rate of 0.00%.
 Guarantees are based on the claims-paying ability of Voya Retirement Insurance and Annuity Company and do not apply to the investment return or principal value of the variable investment options.

 When you are entitled to a distribution of benefits under the Plan, you have the choice from a variety of payout options*.
 These include: